 The new year is approaching, and providers everywhere are asking the question.
-What medical billing trends are we facing in 2020 and should they make any changes at their practice to adjust?
+What medical billing trends are we facing and should they make any changes at their practice to adjust?

 The problem with trends is that they can be risky in terms of investing your time, resources, and energy into adopting new tools/resources that might not be relevant in the long-term.

-When it comes to medical billing, there are several recent tools/developments that are trending in the industry.
-The following 2020 medical billing trends are here to stay in the new year, and long after.
+When it comes to medical billing software for billing companies, there are several recent tools/developments that are trending in the industry.
+The following medical billing trends are here to stay in the new year, and long after.

 1) Cloud-Based Medical Billing Software